 If you are running a referenda scenario, remember to include in shared cost the eligible additional cost attributable to the referendum.

-The property valuation used in General Aid computations is the prior-year May, School-Aid Certification.
-So, for example, the 2015 property valuation (TIF-OUT + Computer Value) certified in May, 2016 will be used in the 2016-17 General Aid computation.
+The property valuation used in General Aid computations is a sum of 2 values: 1.) the prior-year May, School-Aid Certification of TIFOUT Values; and 2.) the Computer Value from 2016 (certified in May 2017).
+So, for example, the 2022 property valuation (TIF-OUT) certified in May 2023 is summed with the 2016 Computer Value certified in May 2017 to be used in the 2023-24 General aid computations.

 Estimating the state factors (cost ceilings and property value guarantees) is much more complex and unpredictable because the district data to be used in a future aid run is not yet known.
 The best indicator is to look at a Formula Factor History to observe the statewide trends across time.
 In this file, there are six statewide factors to observe--here are the known variables: